Path length: 3.6 miles

 There were 2 Texas tornadoes confirmed on September 13, 1974.
 The strongest is in the SPC Database as an F3.
 Thomas Grazulis lists the rating as F2.
 The tornado traveled 3-3.5 miles through parts of Fort Bend County hitting the Rosenberg and Richmond areas.
 The Polly Ryon Memorial Hospital sustained damage.
 Newspaper articles reported that there were no injuries at the hospital and many of the patients were transferred to a nearby nursing home.
 Per an article on the 13th in the Odessa American, a sheriff’s deputy said that in the business area of Richmond, the tornado “stacked up cars like cordwood.”
 The Old Calvary Episcopal Church which was built in 1878 was flattened.

-Witness reported hearing a distinct locomotive noise just before the tornado touched ground.
-Primary damage was to a hospital, a chapel and to 3 homes.
-Tornado appeared to dip up and down with 5 distinctive points.
-Distance between points of touchdown varied from 1 1/2 miles to 200 yards.
-Tornado moved generally from SW-NE but there appeared to be a slight turn toward the east between successive touchdown points.
-Two people were injured, one slightly and one seriously.
+Per Storm Data, primary damage was to the hospital, a chapel and 3 homes.
+“The tornado appeared to dip up and down with 5 distinctive points.
+Distance between points of touchdown vaired from 1 1/2 miles to 200 yards.”

 We gathered information for this event from the SPC & NCDC Databases, the September 1974 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: